Abshir Boyah

-Abshir Abdillahi, known as "Boyah" is a Somali pirate.
+Abshir Abdillahi, known as "Boyah", is a Somali pirate known for committing pirate activities on the unrecognised state of Puntland.

 History

 He is a resident of Garowe, Puntland, and was originally an artisanal lobster diver in Eyl until 1994.
 However, from 1991, when the Somali Democratic Republic under Mohamed Siad Barre collapsed, civil war broke out, and the already weak Somali coastguard was disbanded, foreign fleets, mostly Chinese, Taiwanese, and Korean ships increasingly moved into the longest coastline in continental Africa, at 3,333 kilometres and now suddenly unprotected.
 These large fleets dragged fish and exhausted the lobster population, as well as depleting other fish species, depriving locals of their livelihoods, including Boyah.
 As a result, they grouped together to retaliate.

 Between 1995 and 1997, Boyah and other pirates captured three foreign fishing vessels, keeping the catch and ransoming the crew.
 The foreign fishermen consequently took protective measures, whereupon Boyah and his men began to target more vulnerable and slow-moving commercial shipping vessels.
 His example attracted others to become pirates; local journalists, sometimes with pride, described Boyah as "a pioneer, showing the real potential of piracy."

 Boyah became perhaps the best-known pirate operating off Somalia, though he and his men dislike the term ‘pirate,’ preferring to refer to themselves as badaadinta badah, "saviors of the sea," a term that is most often translated in the English-speaking media as "coastguard’, based on their sense of grievance towards foreign fleets.

 Boyah and his militia captured at least 30 ships in 10 years, including the Japanese chemical tanker Golden Nori and the French luxury yacht Le Ponant, for which Boyah received US$1.5 million and US$2 million, respectively, in ransom payments in 2008.

 During this time, Puntland, a semi-independent territory in Somalia, only exercised limited authority, whereas the money introduced and distributed to the community by the pirates created some local support, even though conservative elders condemned these crimes and the perceived ensuing vices of alcohol and women.